realpython/lms/README.md

 #### Admin

-1. Teachers AND studentds can ONLY be added to a course from the add/edit course forms
+1. Teachers and students can only be added to a course from the add/edit course forms.

+#### Courses

+1. Students can add themselves to a course, but they cannot remove themselves.

+#### Teachers

+1. Teachers can create new courses, but they cannot add students.